Clever-ISA/Clever-ISA/specs/main.md

 As handling PF will cause a page fault, ABRT will be triggered, which likewise cannot be handled, and the processor will reset.

 Changing the `page` register or modifying `cr0.PG` has the same effect as the `dflush` instruction followed by the `ptlbf`.

+### Paging Faults

+A paging fault occurs in a number of situtations, when the paging rules of Clever-ISA are not followed by the program code.

 ### Paging and Execution